 Remember to use herbs and spices…keep pots of fresh herbs to hand in order to spice up your meals.
 Keep an imagination when it comes to desserts…you are allowed two small scoops of ice cream a week in addition to a cup or large pot of natural yogurt.
 These are great when mixed with soft berries or with honey.
 Snack foods should be kept accessible and in small portions…don’t put popcorn in a large bowl and smother it in butter.
 Use a small bowl and a little salt…this makes a great alternative to crisps or chips.

-Keep your skin clean and free of perfumed lotions and potions and wait for the improvements to begin!
+Keep your skin clean and free of perfumed lotions and potions and wait for the improvements to begin with your acne free diet!